-Unsure if your startup is in need of a new name?
+Unsure if you need to rebrand because your startup needs a new name?
 Take a look at 5 top startups that have changed their name (and why):

-After developing a product with a clear focus and customer validation, Untitled Startup Inc. changed their name to Simply Measured.
+After developing a product with a clear focus and customer validation, Untitled Startup Inc. changed its name to Simply Measured.

 RelayRides intended to innovate the car rental industry with a peer-to-peer carsharing concept inspired by online marketplaces like Airbnb.
-From 2010 to 2014, the company launched their service nationwide and received over $50 million in funding.
-During this time, the original model of short-term, hourly rentals discontinued in favor of longer duration rentals of 1 day or more due to growth potential.
+From 2010 to 2014, the company launched its service nationwide and received over $50 million in funding.
+During this time, the original short-term, hourly rentals were discontinued in favor of longer duration rentals of 1 day or more due to growth potential.
 Ultimately, RelayRides found that the average rental period for their service was for more than 5 days.

-With a product no longer focused on short-term rentals, RelayRides changed their name to Turo and raised another $47 million in funding in 2015.
+With a product no longer focused on short-term rentals, RelayRides changed its name to Turo and raised another $47 million in funding in 2015.

-Considering the success of the Nima product and its synonymous relationship with the brand, 6SensorLabs decided to change their name to Nima with two new devices launching in 2017.
+Considering the Nima product’s success and its synonymous relationship with the brand, 6SensorLabs decided to change its name to Nima with two new devices launching in 2017.

-When ZenPayroll was part of Y Combinator’s Winter 2012 batch, the intention of the company was to improve the payroll experience for both small businesses and employees.
-Over the next 3 years, ZenPayroll earned over $25 million in funding and launched their payroll management system in all 50 states.
+When ZenPayroll was part of Y Combinator’s Winter 2012 batch, the company intended to improve the payroll experience for both small businesses and employees.
+Over the next 3 years, ZenPayroll earned over $25 million in funding and launched its payroll management system in all 50 states.
 In 2015, after being valued at over $560 million, ZenPayroll added health benefits and workers’ compensation to their product offering.

-With a product offering no longer limited to payroll, ZenPayroll changed their name to Gusto and is currently valued at $1 billion.
+With a product offering no longer limited to payroll, ZenPayroll changed its name to Gusto and is currently valued at $1 billion.

-Virtual Reality has found mainstream appeal in the past year with the release of multiple VR headsets to the general public.
+Virtual Reality has found mainstream appeal in the past year by releasing multiple VR headsets to the general public.
 Vrse was founded to utilize VR as a storytelling medium by developing the technology required to create, play, and distribute “immersive VR films.”
 Though the name seemed clever at first, Vrse CEO Chris Milk began to notice some unexpected branding issues:

 Faced with a name that was no longer working for the CEO or the brand direction, Vrse changed their name to Within during their announcement of a $12.6 million round of funding in 2016.